rahulkn321/Chess-analyser-java/README.md

 - Evaluation bar
 - Graph of move quality
 - JavaFX graphical interface
-- Game statistics and blunder detection
+- Game statistics and Evaluation graph

 ## Credits
 This project uses the chesslib Java library for chess board representation and move generation.